ChunchuSrinivas/simple-java-maven-app/README.md

 main application works as expected.
 The results of these tests are saved to a JUnit XML report.

-This is to check Jenkins CI CD pipeline via poll scm
+This is to check Jenkins CI CD pipeline via poll scm till Docker push to ECR